Slice regular functions and orthogonal complex structures over $\mathbb{R}^8$: Preliminaries

 \begin{definition} An \emph{orthogonal almost-complex structure (OACS)} on a Riemannian manifold $(M,g)$ is an almost-complex structure $\mc{J}$ on $M$ such that $g_{x_0}(\mc{J}_{x_0}(u),\mc{J}_{x_0}(v))=g_{x_0}(u,v)$ for all $x_0\in M$ and all $u,v\in T_{x_0}M$.
 If $\mc{J}$ is also integrable, then it is called an \emph{orthogonal complex structure (OCS)}. \end{definition}

-The interested reader may find a friendly introduction to orthogonal complex structures in~\cite{salamonumi}.
+The interested reader may find a friendly introduction to OCSs in~\cite{salamonumi}.
 The same article uses the notation $Z_n$ for the Hermitian symmetric space $\frac{SO(2n)}{U(n)}$ of all constant orthogonal complex structures on $\rr^{2n}$ that induce the standard orientation.
 The lower-dimensional cases are described as follows: $Z_1$ is a singleton because $SO(2)=U(1)$; there exist isomorphisms

 where $\mathcal{Q}^6$ is a quadric in $\cc\P^7$.
 The chart $\cc\to Z_2$, $\xi\mapsto\varphi_2[1:\xi]$ is portrayed in Table 1 and the chart $\cc^3\to Z_3$, $(\xi_1,\xi_2,\xi_3)\mapsto\varphi_3[1:\xi_1:\xi_2:\xi_3]$ in Table 2, in accordance with~\cite[Proposition 3.4]{borisov}.
 As explained in~\cite[page 129]{borisov}, the orientation induced on $\rr^{2n}$ by a constant OCS $\mc{J}_0$ is determined by the Pfaffian, $\mr{Pf}(M)$, of the matrix $M=M^\E_\E(\mc{J}_0)$ associated to $\mc{J}_0$ with respect to the standard basis $\E=\E_{2n}$.
 The determinant is, instead, $\det(M)=1$ irrespective of orientation.
 For the definition and basic properties of the Pfaffian, see~\cite[\S8.5]{librocohn1}.
 According to the convention adopted in the latter reference, $\mc{J}_0$ induces a positive orientation on $\rr^{2n}$ if, and only if, $\mr{Pf}(M)=-1$, while a negative orientation corresponds to $\mr{Pf}(M)=1$.
 By Formula (7) in~\cite[\S8.5]{librocohn1}, an orthogonal basis $\B$ of $\rr^{2n}$ is positively oriented if, and only if, the Pfaffian of $M^\B_\B(\mc{J}_0)$ equals the Pfaffian of $M^\E_\E(\mc{J}_0)$.